opensound-org/opensound/README.md

 ## Contribution

-[GitLab](https://gitlab.com/opensound-org/opensound) is our [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth), and the [Github](https://github.com/opensound-org/opensound) version is a read-only mirror, so please do not initiate any pull requests in the Github version.
+[Github](https://github.com/opensound-org/opensound) is our [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth), where we welcome all issues and pull requests.

-Merge requests are welcome on our [GitLab](https://gitlab.com/opensound-org/opensound) version!
+We also have two downstream read-only mirrors that are [automatically pushed](.github/workflows/mirror.yml): [GitLab](https://gitlab.com/opensound-org/opensound) and [Gitee](https://gitee.com/opensound-org/opensound).
+As they are read-only mirrors, please do not initiate any merge or pull requests on these two platforms.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `opensound` by you, as defined in the Apache-2.0 license, shall be